 An example of another form of quantitative data that could provide useful insights is employees’ participation rate in targeted inclusion initiatives such as training, committees, or employee resource groups.

 Quantitative data is helpful for data collection and insights on diversity, but the numbers alone will not tell you the full story.
 It is important to not only focus on diversity but also on equity and inclusion.
-This is where qualitative data can help you answer questions like: How are employees feeling about their workplace, do they feel part of their team, and how do their values align to those of the organisation?
-Engagement surveys are a widely used tool to identify potential management issues, but a network analysis can also highlight how knowledge sharing, collaboration, and networks in your organisation support DE&I goals.
+This is where qualitative data can help you answer questions like: How are employees feeling about their workplace, do they feel part of their team, and how do their values align to those of the organization?
+Engagement surveys are a widely used tool to identify potential management issues, but a network analysis can also highlight how knowledge sharing, collaboration, and networks in your organization support DE&I goals.

 Analysis & Correlational Metrics

 Once you have collected your relevant data, analysis and correlational metrics are the next step to understanding how you should address your DE&I goals or where improvement is needed.
-When seeking leadership buy-in for your objectives, it can be helpful to use correlational metrics to support the value that your program can bring to the organisation.
+When seeking leadership buy-in for your objectives, it can be helpful to use correlational metrics to support the value that your program can bring to the organization.

-Correlational metrics can be storytellers when measured against your organisational, hiring or recruitment data.
+Correlational metrics can be storytellers when measured against your organizational, hiring or recruitment data.
 How are different groups making it through your hiring process?
 Are screening and selection tools applied evenly?
 Are staff overturns higher in one job family or seniority level?
 Examples of other correlational metrics include promotion rates, pay rates, and employment status (full time or contract).

 Diversity KPIs